kostiantyn-matsebora/streamstore/docs/README.md

 ## Customization

+How to create your own persistence layer implementation you can find in [STORAGE.md](STORAGE.md).

-How to create your own storage implementation you can find in [CUSTOMIZATION.md](CUSTOMIZATION.md).
+How to create your own serialization/deserialization implementation you can find in [SERIALIZATION.md](SERIALIZATION.md).

 ## Error handling